 Singer.
 Songspeller.
 Storyteller.

-Kamara also develops multidisciplinary, musical, storytelling works aimed at deconstructing the mythological assumptions underlying American belief systems.
-As a resident at Yaddo, Kamara began development on both TULAROSA and BULGARIA, a musical fairy tale that challenges patriarchal assumptions about feminine creative experience, based on the myths of Persephone and Eurydice.
-In 2015 Kamara performed the song-cycle from TULAROSA as a featured artist for Lincoln Center Education.
-She has also presented numerous workshop productions of BULGARIA in New York.
-In 2016 Kamara made her directorial debut with the short film OH GALLOWS, a conceptual preview of the TULAROSA storytelling work.
-Check out the video HERE.
+Kamara has also been developing "songspells" -- multidisciplinary musical storytelling works.
+As a resident at Yaddo, she began development on both "Tularosa" and "Bulgaria", a musical fairy tale based on the myths of Persephone and Eurydice in the underworld, which challenges patriarchal assumptions about feminine creative experience.
+In 2015 Kamara performed the "Tularosa" song-cycle as a featured artist for Lincoln Center Education, and she has presented workshop productions of "Bulgaria" at various New York venues.
+Kamara made her directorial debut in 2016 with her short film "Oh Gallows", a conceptual preview of the Tularosa theatre work.